run-llama/LlamaIndexTS/packages/create-llama/templates/types/streaming/fastapi/README-template.md

 OPENAI_API_KEY=<openai_api_key>
 ```

-Second, generate the embeddings of the documents in the `./data` directory:
+Second, generate the embeddings of the documents in the `./data` directory (if this folder exists - otherwise, skip this step):

 ```
 python app/engine/generate.py
 ```

 Third, run the development server: